 e) the key role of the Telecommunication Standardization Bureau (TSB) in providing support to EWM capabilities;

-f) the decisions contained in Resolution 66 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+f) the decisions contained in Resolution 66 (Rev. Dubai, 2018) of the Plenipotentiary Conference;

 g) the budgetary difficulty developing countries1 have in participating actively in face-to-face ITU-T meetings;

-h) Resolution 167 (Rev. Busan, 2014) of the Plenipotentiary Conference, which resolves that ITU should further develop its facilities and capabilities for remote participation by electronic means in appropriate meetings of the Union, including working groups created by the Council,
+h) Resolution 167 (Rev. Dubai, 2018) of the Plenipotentiary Conference, which resolves that ITU should further develop its facilities and capabilities for remote participation by electronic means in appropriate meetings of the Union, including working groups created by the Council;

+i) Resolution 73 (Rev. Hammamet, 2016) of WTSA, on ICTs and climate change and, in particular, recognizing g) thereof, concerning energy-efficient working methods;

+j) Resolution 123 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries,

+recognizing

+a) the increasing number of ITU-T meetings and workshops hosted by Member States specially developing countries during the last study period,

+b) the increase utilization of the EWM due to the outbreak of the COVID-19 pandemic;

+c) that the use of EWM helps the environment and plays a role in the United Nations Environment Program, and its “Greening the Blue” initiative,

 noting

-a) the desire of members to receive documents in electronic format in a timely manner and the need to reduce the increasing amount of hard copy documentation generated during meetings and dispatched by mail;
+a) the desire of members to receive documents in electronic format in a timely manner and the need to reduce the amount of hard copy documentation generated during meetings and dispatched by mail;

 b) that many forms of EWM have already been implemented by ITU-T, such as electronic document submission and the electronic forum service;

-c) that there are still some difficulties in conducting e-meetings, due to persistent or intermittent deterioration in quality of service, in particular in meetings with live interpretation;
+c) that there are still some difficulties in conducting e-meetings, due to persistent or intermittent deterioration in quality of service, in particular in meetings with live interpretation; or meetings with high number of participation;

 d) the desire of ITU-T members to conduct electronic meetings;